pbuchholz/distributed-cache/README.md

 # eda-kafka
-Contains same examples to build an EventDrivenArchitecture with Apache Kafke
+Contains same examples to build an EventDrivenArchitecture with Apache Kafka

+## Producting with the Producer API
+TODO

+## Consuming with the Consumer API
+TODO

+## EventSourcing
+Apache Kafka Streams